 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Saint Mary's ATRIO Choice Rx (PPO).
+It tells which Part D prescription drugs are covered under the Part D benefit included in ATRIO Choice Rx (PPO).
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Saint Mary's ATRIO Choice Rx (PPO) "Drug List."
+Medicare has approved the ATRIO Choice Rx (PPO) "Drug List."